CAs: Yeganeh Alimohammadi, Margalit Glasgow, Ben Heller, Bryan Zhu.

 Prerequisites: Prerequisites: CS 161 and STAT 116, or equivalents and instructor consent.

-CS265 will be a "flipped class."
-This means that you will watch short recorded mini-lectures and/or read lecture notes before class, and come to class on Nooks ready to engage and do in-class exercises.
-Before each class, you will complete a short quiz on the material you were supposed to have digested before class.
-There will be weekly homework.
+CS265/CME309 will be a "flipped class."
+This means that you will watch short recorded mini-lectures and/or read lecture notes before class, and come to class ready to engage.
+In class, we will do active learning to practice and further develop the material from the mini-lectures.
+The agendas for each class (exercises and solutions) will be posted on this website (in the class-by-class resources below).

 Your grade is made up of: